casdoor/casdoor-website/docs/how-to-connect/saml/overview.md

 keywords: [SAML, IdP]
 ---

-Casdoor now can be used as SAML IdP.
-Up to now the Casdoor has supported the main feature of SAML 2.0 .
+Casdoor can now be used as a SAML IdP.
+Up to this point, Casdoor has supported the main features of SAML 2.0.

 ### Configuration in SP

-Generally, SP needs the `Single Sign-On`, `Issuer` and `Public Certificate` three required fields.
-Most of the SP can get these fields by uploading the XML Metadata file or the XML Metadata URL to autocomplete.
+In general, the SP requires three required fields: `Single Sign-On`, `Issuer`, and `Public Certificate`.
+Most SPs can obtain these fields by uploading the XML Metadata file or the XML Metadata URL for autocompletion.

-The metadata of SAML endpoint in Casdoor is `<Endpoint of casdoor>/api/saml/metadata?application=admin/<application name>`.
-Suppose the endpoint of Casdoor is `https://door.casdoor.com`, which contains an application called `app-built-in`.
+The metadata of the SAML endpoint in Casdoor is `<Endpoint of casdoor>/api/saml/metadata?application=admin/<application name>`.
+Suppose the endpoint of Casdoor is `https://door.casdoor.com`, and it contains an application called `app-built-in`.
 The XML Metadata endpoint will be:

 ```text
 https://door.casdoor.com/api/saml/metadata?application=admin/app-built-in
 ```

-And you can also find the metadata in the application edit page.
-Click the button to copy the URL and paste it in browser to download the XML Metadata.
+You can also find the metadata in the application edit page.
+Click the button to copy the URL and paste it into the browser to download the XML Metadata.

 ![metadata](/img/how-to-connect/saml/saml_metadata.png)

 ### Configuration in Casdoor IdP

 Casdoor supports both GET and POST `SAMLResponse`.
-Casdoor need to know what types of request the SP supports, when Casdoor sends the `SAMLResponse` to SP.
-You need to configure the application in casdoor based on the `SAMLResponse` type supported by your SP.
+Casdoor needs to know what types of requests the SP supports when Casdoor sends the `SAMLResponse` to the SP.
+You need to configure the application in Casdoor based on the `SAMLResponse` type supported by your SP.

 :::info

-If you fill the `Reply URL`, Casdoor will send the `SAMLResponse` by **POST** Request.
+If you fill in the `Reply URL`, Casdoor will send the `SAMLResponse` by **POST** Request.
 If the Reply URL is empty, Casdoor will use **GET** request.
-You might wonder how casdoor knows the `Reply URL` of the SP, if the `Reply URL` is empty.
-Actually, Casdoor can get the URL called `AssertionConsumerServiceURL` by parsing the `SAMLRequest`.
-And send the request with `SAMLResponse` to `AssertionConsumerServiceURL`.

-The `Reply URL` will overwrites the `AssertionConsumerServiceURL` in `SAMLRequest`.
+You might wonder how Casdoor knows the `Reply URL` of the SP if the `Reply URL` is empty.
+Actually, Casdoor can get the URL called `AssertionConsumerServiceURL` by parsing the `SAMLRequest` and send the request with `SAMLResponse` to `AssertionConsumerServiceURL`.
+The `Reply URL` will overwrite the `AssertionConsumerServiceURL` in `SAMLRequest`.

 :::

-- **Reply URL** Type in the URL of the ACS verifying the SAML response.
+- **Reply URL**: Type in the URL of the ACS verifying the SAML response.

   ![Reply URL](/img/how-to-connect/saml/saml_replyURL.png)

-- **Redirect URL** Type in a unique name.
+- **Redirect URL**: Type in a unique name.
 This may be called `Audience` or `Entity ID` in your SP.
 Make sure you fill the same `Redirect URL` here as in your SP.

   ![Entity ID](/img/how-to-connect/saml/saml_entityId.png)

 ### User profile

-After logged in successfully, the user profile in the `SAMLResponse` Casdoor returned has three fields.
-The attributes in the xml and the attributes of the user in casdoor are mapped as follows:
+After successfully logging in, the user profile in the returned `SAMLResponse` from Casdoor has three fields.
+The attributes in the XML and the attributes of the user in Casdoor are mapped as follows:

 | XML Attribute Name |  User field   |
 |:------------------:|:-------------:|